Mahmood-M-Ali/qPCR-plate-planner/README.md

 **Overview**

 qPCR Plate Designer is a comprehensive web-based tool for planning, executing, and analyzing quantitative PCR (qPCR) experiments.
 It provides an all-in-one solution for designing 384-well plate layouts, calculating master mix volumes, recording Ct values, and performing ΔΔCt analysis with automated fold-change calculations and visualizations.
+An example file (example-import.json) is included to illustrate expected input structure.
+Users can import it via the Import JSON button to explore sample metadata, plate layout, and ΔΔCt analysis logic.

 **What is this tool for?**